fenrirberserker/java-study/doc/Study.md

 list.set(0, "c");              // update by index — O(1)
 list.remove(0);                // delete by index — O(n), shifts everything left
 ```
+- **Resize mechanics**: the backing array starts at capacity 10; when full it is replaced by a larger array (Java's `ArrayList` grows by about 50%, `oldCapacity + oldCapacity/2`) and all elements are copied.
+Because the cost of growing is spread across many cheap appends, a run of n appends is O(n) total — **O(1) amortised** per append — even though an individual resize copy is O(n)

 #### LinkedList
 - **Type**: Double linked list to next and prev node, implements List and Queue